cerebro-data/external-docs/CatalogApi.md

 create roles, issues grants, etc. The purpose of this API is to be compatible with [beeline](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL).

-The POST request can take as parameters:
+The POST request takes as a parameter:
 ```
 {
     "query" [String]: Required, HiveQL DDL statement.